oddjobs-maple/odd_jobs/out/README.md

 LUK mages play very similarly to ordinary mages, although obviously they are considerably weaker, and are also incapable of equipping items with significant INT requirements.
 LUK mages also, of course, have considerably higher AVOID.

+Besides having much higher avoidability than other mage varieties, LUK mages can also make use of a different array of weaponry; they do decent damage with claws (i.e. the Magical Mitten; see the entry on besinners), and can equip weapons with high LUK requirements and low INT requirements, e.g. the Streetlight or the Elemental Staff 1.

 ## Permarcher

 Also known as: “Perma-archer”, “Permabowman”, “Perma-bowman”